Henrietta, Texas

 Henrietta is a city in and the county seat of Clay County, Texas, United States.
 It is part of the Wichita Falls metropolitan statistical area.
-The population was 3,141 at the 2010 census, a decline of 123 from the 2000 tabulation of 3,264.
+The population was 3,111 at the 2020 census, a decline of 30 from the 2010 tabulation of 3,141.

 History

 Henrietta is one of the oldest settled towns in north central Texas.
 It sits at the crossroads of U.S. Highway 287, U.S. Highway 82, State Highway 148, and Farm to Market Road 1197 in north central Clay County.

 Clay and Montague counties were separated in 1857 from Cooke County to the east, and Henrietta was named as the county seat.
-The naming of the town remains a mystery, though several explanations have been offered.
+The etymology of the town remains a mystery, though several explanations have been offered.
 Regardless of the origin of its name, Henrietta became the center of gravity for the fledgling county.
 In 1860, as the only town in the county, it had 109 residents, 10 houses, and a general store.
 It sat at the far western edge of Anglo expansion in north-central Texas, but Native Americans remained a viable threat to current and future settlers.
 In 1862, Henrietta opened its post office.
 In the early 1860s, there were continuous attacks from local tribes.
 By late 1862, Henrietta was abandoned, and white settlers returned east to Cooke and Montague counties.
 Remaining structures were burned.
 Anglos continued to attempt resettlement, and in 1865 after the Civil War, a group attempting resettlement was massacred.
 A number of Quakers attempted to reoccupy the former townsite, but its members were either killed or fled.
 In 1870, fifty soldiers and Kiowa Indians fought a battle in the ruins of Henrietta.

 After the battle, white settlers returned to Henrietta, this time permanently.
 In 1874, the post office reopened, and Henrietta quickly became the economic hub of north-central Texas.
 In 1882, the Fort Worth and Denver Railway reached Henrietta on its southern side, and in 1887, Henrietta became the westernmost terminus for the Gainesville, Henrietta, and Western Railway.

 In 1895, the Wichita Falls Railway, one of the properties of Joseph A. Kemp and Frank Kell, linked Henrietta with Wichita Falls; sold in 1911, this 18 mi segment was operated thereafter by the Missouri-Kansas-Texas Railroad, known as the Katy.
 This particular track was abandoned in 1970.
 MK&T then built in Wichita Falls a station, offices, a roundhouse, and three switching tracks.